libgit2/libgit2.github.io/docs/guides/build-and-link/index.md

 ## Makefiles, Autotools

-The binaries that are output from the build are dependent on the build system you're using.
+If you're building statically, the output is typically a `libgit2.a` file.
-On posix-type systems, the output is typically a `libgit2.so` (`.dylib` on MacOS, `libgit2.a` if you built statically).
+Dynamically-linked outputs are usually `libgit2.so` on posix, or `libgit2.dylib` on OS X.

 Using these files is dependent on your application's project system.
 If you installed the library to a standard system location, you can use `pkg-config` to get the right flags to pass to the compiler.